-- 1. As a minimum requirement, AC station service systems and equipment shall be designed for the purpose intended and shall support Clause II (Transmission System Design Criteria) and be specified to meet latest requirements of all applicable industry standards, including but not limited to ANSI, IEEE, NEMA, OSHA and NESC. - 2.
+- 1. As a minimum requirement, AC station service systems and equipment shall be designed for the purpose intended and be specified to meet latest requirements of all applicable industry standards, including but not limited to ANSI, IEEE, NEMA, OSHA and NESC. - 2.
 AC station service equipment is available in varying degrees of quality.
 Equipment installed in a transmission facility shall be designed to operate reliably during the design life of the facility.
 This requires quality products and specifications that reflect this need. - 3.
 Main distribution panels located on the load side of the fused safety disconnect switch shall have breakers rather than fuses.
-All devices shall be designed to coordinate with each other to ensure proper protection.

-- 4. All copper electrical contact parts and conducting mechanical joints shall be silver surfaced.
-Aluminum electrical contact parts and conducting mechanical joints shall be tin surfaced. - 5.
-AC station service cables may be run in the same tray systems as other AC circuits 480 volts and below and with 125vdc control circuits, however, they are not to be commingled with low voltage digital signal circuits and/or analog signal circuits. - 6.
-AC circuits shall be adequately sized and designed to limit voltage drop to no more than 5% continuous and 10% momentary.
+These breakers shall be designed to coordinate with each other to ensure proper protection. - 4.
+All electrical contact parts and conducting mechanical joints should be properly plated and prepared to insure joints that have low resistance for the equipment's expected life. - 5.
+AC station service cables may be run in the same tray systems as other AC circuits 480 volts and below and with 125vdc control circuits.
+However, they are not to be commingled with low voltage digital signal circuits and/or analog signal circuits such as data network, Ethernet, ect. - 6.
+AC circuits shall be adequately sized and designed to limit the total voltage drop to no more than 5% continuous and 10% momentary.
+Greater voltage drops may be acceptable as long as the analysis determines it will not affect the operation or reliability of the equipment.